Deep-Symmetry/afterglow/README.md

 As suggested by the live-coding orientation mentioned above, which is designed to let you inject your own code right into the frame rendering process, Afterglow takes a very different approach to controlling light shows than other software.
-It won't be right for everyone, but will be extremely compelling to a particular niche.
+It won&rsquo;t be right for everyone, but will be extremely compelling to a particular niche.
 The early stages of its
 [rendering loop](doc/rendering_loop.adoc#the-rendering-loop) can offer